On similar subjects...

 Too much?A person generally spends in some sort of proportion to his income.
 Spending (not investing) generally involves consumption and excessive consumption is one of the main causes of the many environmental problems that the world has.

-Is stealing always wrong?When one person has far more than he can ever need and another person doesn't have enought to feed his family, I would hold that it is justified for the poor person to steal sufficient from the wealthy to buy food and clothes and to pay his rent.
+Is stealing always wrong?When one person has far more than he can ever need and another person doesn't have enough to feed his family, I would hold that it is justified for the poor person to steal sufficient from the wealthy to buy food and clothes and to pay his rent.

 How is it justified?
 If the poor man steals from the rich man he can feed his family – that is good for them.
 The wealthy man would not suffer because he would still have quite enough for his needs.
 He need be no less happy.
 The poor family gains, the rich man does not suffer.

-You might reasonably ask: what if all the poor people stoll from all the wealthy people?
+You might reasonably ask: what if all the poor people stole from all the wealthy people?
 It might then come about that wealth of the world was more evenly spread; the wealthy would lose some of the power that they previously had from their money and the poor would live a little better.

 Plainly, using the utilitarian justification above, for a man to steal from another who was little or no better off would not be justified.

 You might reasonably say: isn't this advocating anarchy?
 Yes, it is, but perhaps some anarchy would be better for the world and for the great majority of the people than the present great disparity of wealth and power?